 In 1481 Seville as it was then named, became the first seat of the Holy Office, better known as the Inquisition.
-In 1492 Spain was unified under a single crown and America was discovered.
+In 1492 Spain was unified under a single crown and America was discovered by Christopher Columbus.
 Seville became the Spanish gateway to America and was soon a thriving mecca of European trade.
-Seville's importance was diluted slightly in 1717 when the administrative offices for trade with the Indies was moved to Cadiz, principally because of the difficulties of navigating the river.
-However Seville's connections with the New World remained strong.
+Seville's importance was diluted slightly in 1717 when the administrative offices for trade with the Indies moved to Cadiz, principally because of the difficulties of navigating the river.
+However, Seville's connections with the New World remained strong.
 In 1725 the Royal Tobacco Factory, of 'Carmen' fame was built.
-This is now the University.
+The building is now the University.
 As late as 1929 Seville still identified strongly with the American trade, hosting the Ibero-American Exposition in that year.

-With such a long and diverse history it is not surprising that Seville is an intriguing city but one that requires some time to get to know.
-Perhaps the first impressions a visitor receives of Seville is its monumental, often awe inspiring architecture.
+With such a long and diverse history, it is not surprising that Seville is an intriguing city but one that requires some time to get to know.
+Perhaps the first impressions a visitor receives of Seville is it's monumental, often awe-inspiring architecture.
 Everything seems too big, out of proportion, creating a feeling of disorientation or intimidation.
-Only when you delve beyond the surface do you realise that Seville was created to fulfil a succession of dreams which has given it a dream like atmosphere and, as with dreams, everything is not as it seems.
+Only when you delve beyond the surface, do you realise that Seville was created to fulfil a succession of dreams which has given it a dream-like atmosphere and, as with dreams, everything is not as it seems.

 Before starting the tour of Seville, it is worth considering that most of the sites are in the old part of the city, the area once surrounded by the city walls.
-Driving is not recommended and parking is impossible.
+Driving is not recommended, and parking is difficult.
 Take a city centre hotel, or one just outside and leave your car there.
-Walking is free and taxis are cheap.
+Walking is free, and taxis are plentiful.
 Even better, if you get the chance, use the Metro.
-The Seville MetroCentro Tram was opened in 2007 and trundles above ground right through the centre of the city.
+The Seville Metro Centro Tram was opened in 2007 and trundles above ground right through the centre of the city.
 There is a very reasonable standard price for any distance travelled.

 Parque De Marie Luisa